vectorwei/QA-system/README.md

 - Compute accuracy with bash script to find the best parameter.
 - Save the fine-tuned model.

-related files: modelloading.ipynb, pre&train.py, trainbash.sh, training.ipynb
+Related files: modelloading.ipynb, pre&train.py, trainbash.sh, training.ipynb

 ## III.
 Deploy SparkNLP
 - Start kafka, and create "producer" to input our data into stream